RamaS8/Cost-Benefit-Analysis/README.md

 - Modeling revenue growth and cost escalation
 - Evaluating IT strategy through financial performance indicators
 - Supporting executive decision-making using quantitative analysis

----

-## Project Use Case

-This repository is intended for:

 - IT strategy and financial analysis portfolio demonstration
 - Practicing cost-benefit modeling techniques
 - Showcasing financial evaluation skills in technology investments